Anna von Bayern: Marriage

 On 6 August 2005, she married Prince Manuel of Bavaria, the elder son of Prince Leopold of Bavaria and Ursula Möhlenkamp.
 The wedding took place in Stigtomta and Bärbo, small villages near Nyköping in Sweden.
 It was attended by more than 300 guests, including King Carl XVI Gustaf of Sweden, Queen Silvia of Sweden and their daughters, the princesses Victoria and Madeleine.

-The couple has three children together:
+The couple has four children together: